MicrosoftDocs/powerbi-docs/powerbi-docs/sample-it-spend.md

     Next, let’s explore which category in the USA is causing the variance.

 ## Ask questions of the data
-1. Select **IT Spend Analysis Sample** in the top navigation bar to return to the sample dashboard.
+1. Select **IT Spend Analysis Sample** in the top nav pane to return to the sample dashboard.
 2. Select **Ask a question about your data**.
 3. From the **Questions to get you started** list on the left side, select **what is the plan by IT area**.